The Identification of a Dusty Multiarm Spiral Galaxy at $z=3.06$ with JWST and ALMA: Introduction

 \section{Introduction}

-Spiral structures are common among in local galaxies in the Universe.
-Some exhibit grand design morphologies, in which prominent and well-defined spiral arms can be determined, while other galaxies show multi-arm or flocculent spirals, with subtler structural features \citep{Elmegreen2011, Elmegreen2014}.
+Spiral structures are common among {galaxies in the local Universe}.
+Some exhibit grand design {morphology}, in which prominent and well-defined spiral arms can be determined, while other galaxies show multi-arm or flocculent spirals, with subtler structural features \citep{Elmegreen2011, Elmegreen2014}.
 Extensive efforts have been conducted to investigate the morphology, to understand the spiral/disk formation mechanism, and to study the relation between the spiral and star formation \citep[e.g.,][]{Conselice2014, Lin1964}.
 Nevertheless, when and how large spirals emerged in the early Universe is largely unknown.

 Several studies have been conducted to search for spiral structures at $z\gtrsim2$, the peak of cosmic star formation, and to study the initial formation and evolution of the spiral morphology \citep[e.g.,][]{Margalef_Bentabol2022, Chen2022, Fudamoto2022}.
 With ALMA, \citet{Tsukui2021} discovered a cold, \CII-emitting rotating gaseous disk that can be interpreted as either spiral arms or tidal structures.
 Nevertheless, the stellar spiral structures are even rarer at high-$z$ Universe.
-Only a small number of stellar spiral structures are identified at $z > 2$ that have been spectroscopically confirmed.
-HDFX 28 at $z = 2.011$ \citep{Dawson2003}, Q2343-BX442 at $z = 2.18$ \citep{Law2012}, and RS14, which is recently shown in JWST observations at $z=2.46$ \citep{Fudamoto2022}.
-No grand-design-like stellar structures have yet to be confirmed at $z>3$.
+Only a small number of stellar spiral structures are identified at $z > 2$ that have been spectroscopically confirmed {including} HDFX 28 at $z = 2.011$ \citep{Dawson2003}, Q2343-BX442 at $z = 2.18$ \citep{Law2012}, and RS14, which is recently shown by JWST observations at $z=2.46$ \citep{Fudamoto2022}.
+No stellar spiral structure {has yet been} confirmed at $z>3$.